golang/proposal/design/go2draft-type-parameters.md

 The `Settable.Set` method will be invoked with a `nil` receiver, and will raise a panic due to a `nil` dereference error.

+The pointer type `*Settable` implements the constraint, but the code really wants to use the non-pointer type`Settable`.
 What we need is a way to write `FromStrings` such that it can take the type `Settable` as an argument but invoke a pointer method.
 To repeat, we can't use `Settable` because it doesn't have a `Set`